|

 of the Buddhist Heart sutra.
 We performed with a gamelan, an

+amazing red and gold ensemble of gongs and bells.
 In March of 1996, the Cabrillo Symphonic Chorus performed at

 the American Choral Director's Association Annual Conference